etherex/etherex/etherex/WhitePaper.md

 A New Approach
 --------------

-Ethereum now allows us to build an exchange with a decentralized but shared order book, and where every asset denominated in ether can be handled in a trust system.
+Ethereum now allows us to build an exchange with a decentralized but shared order book, and where every asset denominated in ether can be handled in a trustless, automated, decentralized trading engine.

+The main contract handles most of the interactions with the users, dispatching commands or simply refunding the user in case of an invalid request.
+Once the interface is stable enough, most or all of these errors should be caught before becoming transactions and actual trades or operation requests.
+The main contract will handle most of the exchange's logic, including trade verifications, but will only hold a few meta-data objects and the nonces of price indexes.
+A separate, possibly self-replicating contract will store those price indexes, which themselves at least include prices and the total of trades per price.
+Another contract will handle a subcurrency as the base asset of the exchange.
+It's actual use is still being discussed since there is still a preference towards simply using Ether for all transactions if possible.
+However, a balance within the exchange still needs to be recorded and such a subcurrency currently serves that purpose with that contract.
+A fourth contract, also self-replicating, will hold the actual trades and data.
+And, at the very least, a fifth contract is needed to hold the different markets being added.

+Other contracts will eventually get added for Contracts for Differences (CFDs) and any new features.
+It will also be up to the community to provide some of those contracts, something that should be made easy by copying a current set of contracts and related interface.

 [ More info about interactions between contracts and other feeds, backend servers, the website, other interfaces, limitations, etc. ]